 To address these and other questions, I use a variety of methods from philosophy, sociology, and history of science.
 I apply traditional approaches - such as case studies - but also quantitative-empirical methods in history and philosophy of the social sciences; I do archival research in my historical research; I conduct long interviews to get into close contact with scientific practitioners; and I closely collaborate with sociologists and psychologists to study gender issues in philosophy.

 - My paper Imagination Rather Than Observation in Econometrics: Ragnar Frisch's Hypothetical Experiments as Thought Experiments has just been accepted for publication in HOPOS: The Journal of the International Society for the History of Philosophy of Science in early 2019.

-- My paper The Diversity of Rational Choice Theory: A Review Note will be published in TOPOI: An International Review of Philosophy as part of the special issue 'New Trends in Rational Choice Theory'.
+- My paper The Diversity of Rational Choice Theory: A Review Note will be published in TOPOI: An International Review of Philosophy as part of the special issue 'New Trends in Rational Choice Theory' edited by Cédric Paternotte.

 - Our paper with Malte Doehne (UZH) offering Five Reasons for Using Network Analysis in the History of Economics has been accepted for the special issue 'Not Everything that can be Counted Counts: Historiographic Reflections on Quantifying Economics' for the Journal of Economic Methodology.

 - I will join the editorial board of the journal Philosophy of the Social Sciences in 2019.
-I am really excited to take over this function.
+I am excited to take over this role.